zdelrosario/py_grama/docs/source/overview.md

 programming patterns, but primarily in terms of its *user-first perspective*.
 `py_grama` is designed to help users learn and use UQ tools to analyze models.

+## Why quantify uncertainty?

+Uncertainty quantification is a relatively new scientific discipline, so the motivation for doing UQ may not be immediately obvious.
+The following example notebooks demonstrate UQ in a number of settings:

+- [structural safety: cable design example](https://github.com/zdelrosario/py_grama/blob/master/examples/tension/tension.ipynb)---failing to account for uncertainty can lead to unsafe structures.
+UQ enables safer design.

 ## What does it look like?

 For a quick demonstration of `py_grama`, see the following demo notebooks: